Energy-Pathways-Group/GLOceanKit/docs/classes/transforms/wvtransformboussinesq/removeallinertialmotions.md

 ```
 ## Discussion

-  All inertial motions are removed
+  All inertial motions are removed.
+Other components of the flow will remain unaffected.